Monument to the Great Fire of London: History

 The Edinburgh-born writer James Boswell visited the Monument in 1763 to climb the 311 steps to what was then the highest viewpoint in London.
 (Note: There are 311 steps from ground level to the viewing platform; 345 from the basement.)
 Halfway up, he suffered a panic attack, but persevered and made it to the top, where he found it "horrid to be so monstrous a way up in the air, so far above London and all its spires".
-In 1913 two suffragettes unfurled a flag and dropping leaflets from the monument.
+In 1913 two suffragettes unfurled a flag and dropped leaflets from the monument.
 One of these was Gertrude Metcalfe-Shaw.

-The area around the base of the column, Monument Street, was pedestrianised in 2006 in a £790,000 street improvement scheme.

 The Monument closed in July 2007 for an 18-month, £4.5 million refurbishment project and re-opened in February 2009.

 Between 1 and 2 October 2011, a Live Music Sculpture created especially for the Monument by British composer Samuel Bordoli was performed 18 times during the weekend.
 This was the first occasion that music had ever been heard inside the structure and effectively transformed Hooke's design into a gigantic reverberating musical instrument.